-The height of the top of the flight of concrete steps down into a chamber below the dish show how far the ground level has fallen since the mirror was built.
+The height of the top of the flight of concrete steps down into the chamber below the dish show how far the ground level has fallen since the sound mirror was originally built.

 The 20 foot sound mirror

-Echoes from the Sky by Richard N Scarth is the definitive book on the post-WWI mirrors, including the Denge mirrors and the Maltese one.
-Published by the Hythe Civic Society, it gives a detailed history of the sound mirrors and associated research projects, and is essential reading if you are interested in the story behind the mirrors.
-As Scarth points out on the guided walks, his book is based on detailed research and original primary sources, rather than stuff found on the internet.
+The book Echoes from the Sky by Richard N Scarth is the definitive work on the post-WWI sound mirrors, including the Denge mirrors and the Maltese example.
+Published by the Hythe Civic Society in 1999, it gives a detailed history of the sound mirrors and associated research projects, and is essential reading if you are interested in the story behind the mirrors.
+As Scarth has pointed out on the guided walks, his book is based on detailed research and original primary sources, rather than stuff found on the internet.

 July 2003: Britain’s Concrete Ears To Be Saved By English Heritage.
 English Heritage used a £500 000 grant from the Aggregates Levy Sustainability Fund to help stabilise and preserve the mirrors.
 Local authorities secured £125 000 to provide visitor interpretation as part of the Historic Fortifications Network.

 The foundations were propped up – see Paul Shearsmith’s photo showing how the 20′ mirror had been undermined – and the mirrors put on an island to protect them from the morons who seem to enjoy physically destroying historic structures and covering them in graffiti.

 Location and visiting